MaikelChan/SM64SaveEditor/README.md

 # Super Mario 64 - Save Editor

-This is a save editor for Super Mario 64.
+This is a Super Mario 64 cross-platform save editor.
 It is compatible with saves of the Nintendo 64 version and the PC port.

 ## Requirements